 There has been more advancement in surgery in the last 50 years than any time in history.
 From heart transplants to Laser technology, the innovations keep coming.

-On Sept-2-3, Garth’s auctions in Delaware, Ohio, featured a selection of vintage medical equipment from the medical collection of Dr. and Mrs. Robert Megna.
+On Sept-2-3, Garth’s Auctions featured a selection of vintage medical equipment from the medical collection of Dr. and Mrs. Robert Megna.

 Here are some current values.